 What’s your favorite part of your home?

 Our wall of lights surrounding the Bill Murray portrait in the dining room, which we call our “captain’s parlor,” because you won’t see that in any other home.
 There’s no way to hang a ceiling fixture in that room because of the plaster and the trim work, so lighting was an issue.
-I already had the artwork, and then one night we went to Yvonne’s in Downtown Crossing for dinner and on one wall they had a portrait surrounded by a series of sconces.
-As soon as I saw it I said to my husband, “That’s going in the ‘captain’s parlor.'”
+I already had the artwork, and then one night we went to Yvonne’s in Downtown Crossing for dinner, and they had a portrait surrounded by a series of sconces on one wall.
+As soon as I saw it, I said to my husband, “That’s going in the ‘captain’s parlor.'”
 He looked at me like I was off my rocker, but now it adds so much character to the space and the lights are just stunning.

 Probably the kitchen because it’s so small, and there’s a gigantic eight-foot fireplace that takes up an entire wall.
 It’s tough to work in at the moment because the flow isn’t so good, so we’re really excited to start racking our brains.
-We would never cover up that fireplace, so when we do rework the kitchen it is still going to be small, but I’ve been sketching out some ideas and rethinking the space a bit.
+We would never cover up that fireplace; when we do rework the kitchen, it is still going to be small, but I’ve been sketching out some ideas and rethinking the space a bit.